POD-LCA/pod_lca/docs/source/model.rst

     CO_2 = model_0.create_emission("CO2", "A3")
     waste = model_0.create_waste("to_landfill", "A3")

-**Model** will keep a full record of all :class:`Impacts <model.impacts.Impacts>` categorized by the life cycle stage.
+**Model** will keep a full record of all :class:`Impacts <material.impacts.Impacts>` categorized by the life cycle stage.
 The following line of code will return a :class:`dict` where keys are the life cycle stages.

 .. code-block:: python